yongzhengqi/Bluetooth2PWM/README.md

 ### Arduino IDE

-If you code in Arduino IDE, install [ESP32-ESP32S2-AnalogWrite](https://github.com/Dlloydev/ESP32-ESP32S2-AnalogWrite) first.
+If you code in Arduino IDE, install [Servo Library for ESP32](https://github.com/madhephaestus/ESP32Servo) first.
 Then copy content from `src/main.cpp` into Arduino IDE and upload the program as you usually do.

 ## Reference